Malaysian police arrests six Islamic State suspects

-KUALA LUMPUR Malaysian authorities have arrested six local men for suspected involvement with the Islamic State militant group, police said on Saturday.
+KUALA LUMPUR (Reuters) - Malaysian authorities have arrested six local men for suspected involvement with the Islamic State militant group, police said on Saturday.

 Muslim-majority Malaysia has been on the watch for Islamic State-linked militants since an attack last year by the group in Jakarta, the capital of neighboring Indonesia.